Fleshgrinder/melaniegruber.de/src/projects/2012-08--ptex/ptex.md

 ## Personal Experience
 I chose this topic for my bachelor’s thesis because I am always interested in new technologies, and wanted to see how well Ptex (Per-Face Texture Mapping) is integrated into the Autodesk programs.
-During the practical part of the thesis I modeled a mermaid in Autodesk 3ds Max, sculpted additional detail and created the Ptex texturing in Autodesk Mudbox.
+During the practical part of the thesis I modeled a mermaid in Autodesk 3ds Max, sculpted additional detail, and created the Ptex texturing in Autodesk Mudbox.
 During this work I learned a lot about human modeling.
+Finally, I exported the Ptex textures and rendered the model in Autodesk Maya with Mental Ray.

 ## Project Summary
 My bachelor’s thesis “Ptex: Per-Face Texture Mapping in Theory and Practice” evaluated the technology behind Ptex and